Baptism... But not as we've

 John's baptism was different to other immersions of the day because John's immersion was not a prescribed immersion for ceremonial cleansing but was one of repentance.
 "John indeed baptized with a baptism of repentance" (Acts 19:4, also: Mark 1:4; Luke 3:3; Acts 13:24), and yet Jesus insisted on being baptized by John.
-So why did Jesus need this symbolic baptism of repentance?
+So why did Jesus need this symbolic baptism of repentance - an immersion signifying a change of mind?
 Why would this holy Man, who had not sinned, be required by God to be ceremonially washed for repentance?
-What did Jesus have to repent of that would make this act necessary from God's perspective?
-It could well be that Jesus was repenting and turning away from one thing that He had done perfectly up until this point: keeping the Law!
-He had been subject to the Torah and this "baptism of repentance" revealed His death to all of that, and His rising to a new covenant, a new Way, a new Life in and of the Spirit for Him, and later (through the Cross) for every one of us.
+What did Jesus have to repent of (meaning to have a change of mind) that would make this act necessary from God's perspective?
+It could well be that Jesus was repenting and turning away from one thing that He had done perfectly up until this point: keeping the Jewish Law!
+He had been subject to the laws of the Torah and this "baptism of repentance" revealed His death to all of that, and His rising to a new covenant, a new Way, a new Life in and of the Spirit for Him, and later (through the Cross) for every one of us.

-His baptism revealed an inward death to the old covenant and an inward rising to Life in the new; a final act of the Law to fulfill what was required by God.
+His baptism revealed an inward death to the old covenant and an inward rising to new Life.
 "Jesus came from Galilee to the Jordan to be baptized by John.
 But John tried to prevent him.
 “I need you to baptize me”, he said.
 “Surely you do not come to me?”
 But Jesus replied, “It is right for us to meet all the Law’s demands—let it be so now."
 Then John agreed to his baptism.
 Jesus came straight out of the water afterwards, and suddenly the heavens opened and he saw the Spirit of God coming down like a dove and resting upon him.
 And a voice came out of Heaven saying, “This is my dearly-loved son, in whom I am well pleased.”
 (Matt.
 3:13-16 Phillips).

-For Christ it was about dying to the keeping of the LAW and then living from then on in the Life of the Spirit.
+For Christ it was about dying to the religious keeping of the LAW and then living from then on in the Life of the Spirit.
 This explains why He was so adamant about needing John to immerse Him, and why it was outside of the temple's mikveh, in living (running) water that He was immersed.
-It wasn't a purification ceremony in obedience to God (He was already pure), but about repenting: it was an immersion of repentance from having kept the Law even though He had kept that Law perfectly.
-It was a sign before God of Him finally completing and fulfilling the Law and dying to that and being raised into the new Life and freedom of the Spirit of the new covenant - resulting in an opened heaven.
+It wasn't a purification ceremony in obedience to God (He was already pure), but about repenting: it was an immersion of repentance from having kept the religious Law even though He had kept that Law perfectly.
+It was a sign before God of Him finally completing and fulfilling the Law and dying to that Law and Covenant/Contract and being raised into the new Law of Life and liberty in the Spirit with the new contract - resulting in an opened heaven.

 When Jesus emerged from the water, God immediately declared Him to be His Son.
 Of course He was already God's Son prior to this so this declaration may have been indicating that Jesus had now left the "kindergarten" of the Law and graduated to maturity (Gal.
 3:23,24), being now a full grown Son, "fulfilling all righteousness" which was the reason Jesus had given for Himself needing to be baptized (Matt.
 3:15).
 In other words: He was completing and perfecting all that was required.
 Twice this word for "fulfilling" is translated as "end"; in Greek it means: